-To take a core out of coherence ready for core powerdown, the following steps must be performed:
+To take a core out of coherence ready for core powerdown:

-- 1. Save all architectural states.

-- 2. Configure the GIC distributor to disable or reroute interrupts away from this core.

-- 3. Set the CPUPWRCTLR.CORE_PWRDN_EN bit to 1 to indicate to the power controller that a powerdown is requested.

-- 4. Execute an ISB instruction.

-- 5. Execute a WFI instruction.
+- 1. Save all architectural state - 2.
+Disable all CPU interrupts, such as timer, and service any pending CPU interrupt - 3.
+Configure the GIC distributor to disable or reroute interrupts away from this core - 4.
+Set the CPUPWRCTLR.CORE\PWRDN\EN bit to 1 to indicate to the power controller that a powerdown is requested - 5.
+Execute an ISB instruction - 6.
+Execute a WFI instruction